 A website with products and services won’t change much if you have a fairly static set of offerings.
 By adding a blog to your business website you will be regularly introducing new content.
 This has a number of advantages such as:

-- Social Media Ammunition: By creating a blog you have more content that you can link to from your social media channels – if you write a blog post then broadcast to your followers on LinkedIn, Facebook, Twitter and Instagram, then you’ll be creating greater opportunities for people to come visit your website, read your latest news or blog.
-The side effect is that they may become an incidental buyer or you can nurture them towards buying products and services from you.
+- Social Media Ammunition: By creating a blog you have content that you can link to, and announce from your social media channels – if you write a blog post then broadcast it to your followers on LinkedIn, Facebook, Twitter and Instagram, then you’ll be creating greater opportunities for people to come visit your website, and read your latest news or blog.
+The side effect is that they may evolve into an incidental buyer or you can nurture them towards buying products and services from you.
+This last point is especially pertinent if you have “big ticket” items or products and services that require consideration and have longer lead times.

 - Showing your human side: Having a regular blog, you have an opportunity to give a more human side to your business, if that’s in keeping with your brand policy, tone of voice, editorial policy etc. You can show personality, charisma and free-flowing, in-depth knowledge that may assist in endearing your brand to your visitors.
 You’re building a relationship between your brand and your (potential) customers here, so it’s the perfect opportunity to really connect with your audience.